-Where a proposed automatic station has a role in providing data for climatological records (or where consistency of the measurands is important), it is important for the integrity, homogeneity and utility of the datasets that the following areas be considered for action6:
+Where a proposed automatic station has a role in providing data for climatological records, (or where consistency of the measurands is important), it is important for the integrity, homogeneity and utility of the climate datasets that the following areas be considered for action (see WMO, 1993): 6:

-- (a) Ensure overlapping periods of comparable measurements between conventional and new automated instrumentation; - (b) Ensure proper documentation is available on differences between the old and the new site as well as on instrumentation changes (Metadata)8;
+- (a) In cases where an AWS replaces a manual observing system that has been in operation for a long time, a sufficient overlap in observation systems to facilitate maintaining the homogeneity of the historical record must be assured.7-(a) Ensure overlapping periods of comparable measurements between conventional and new automated instrumentation; - (b) Ensure proper documentation is available on differences between the old and the new site as well as on instrumentation changes (Metadata)8;

-The overlap time9 is dependent on the different measured variables and on the climatic region.
+The overlap time9 is dependent on the different measured variables and on the climateclimatic region.
 In tropical regions and islands, the overlap time could be shorter than in extratropical and mountainous regions.
 The following general guidelines are suggested for a sufficient operational overlap between existing and new automated systems:

-- (a) Wind speed and direction: 12 months

-- (b) Temperature, humidity, sunshine, evaporation: 24 months

-- (c) Precipitation: 60 months
+- (ia) Wind speed and direction: 12 months - (iib) Temperature, humidity, sunshine, evaporation: 24 months - (iiic) Precipitation: 60 months - (It will often be advantageous to have an ombrometer operated in parallel with the automatic raingauge.)

-A useful compromise would be an overlap period of 24 months (i.e. two seasonal cycles);
+--A useful compromise would be an overlap period of 24 months (i.e. two seasonal cycles);